 DON’T: Email me the week your book comes out hoping for a review to coincide with the release date.

 Most bloggers fill their calendars weeks or months in advance.
 I would love to accommodate everyone’s scheduling needs, but I simply can’t.
-As of January 2017, I’m filling post spots at least two months in advance, often further out.
+As of December 2017, I’m filling post spots two to three months in advance, sometimes further out.

 DO: Follow up during the month your book is scheduled for review.